richardwilkes/errcheck/README.md

-# errcheck
+# errchk

-errcheck is a program for checking for unchecked errors in go programs.
+errchk is a program for checking for unchecked errors in go programs.

 This is a modified version of https://github.com/kisielk/errcheck with the following changes: